harishminchu/CakephpEasyGrid/README.md

 Improvments
 ==========
-@todo: move AppModel functions to a behavior.
+todo: move AppModel functions to a behavior.
 This will make integration easier
-@todo: scaffolding should not be used in production.
-Should move scaffodling CRUD functions to component insteald?
+todo: refactor front end improve performance
-@todo: refactor front end.
+todo: improve backend performace.
+All the model information that is used by the front end should be cached on the server, instead of querying every time a /grid page is loaded